sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-04-29-Allure2-annotations.md

 Note : If you add owner info in class level, all of your test methods will get the owner info.

 ### @Severity :
-We can prioritize out test by putting Severity information in Allure report usine @Severity
+We can prioritize out test by putting Severity information in Allure report using @Severity.
+Allure has builtin constants to use it with.

 Scope Of Use : Methods & Classes.